survivejs/webpack-book/manuscript/appendices/03_writing_eslint_plugins.md

 ## Conclusion

 You can also check out some of the existing rules and plugins for inspiration to see how they achieve certain things.
 ESLint allows you to [extend these rulesets](http://eslint.org/docs/user-guide/configuring.html#extending-configuration-files) through `extends` property.
 It accepts either a path to it (`"extends": "./node_modules/coding-standard/.eslintrc"`) or an array of paths.
-The entries are applied in the given order and later ones override the former.
+The entries are applied in the given order, and later ones override the former.